coolprobn/prabinpoudel.com.np/src/posts/case-studies/customer-management-system.md

 1. Blazing Fast Interface

-    One of the reasons for redeveloping features and creating the current customer management application was because the existing application was very slow.
-Either it be while invoicing customers or normal speed.
+    One of the reasons for redeveloping features and creating the current customer management application was that existing application was very slow.
+Either it be while invoicing customers or overall speed of the web interface.

     With ReactJS as a frontend and Rails as an API we resolved the issue of the speed very easily.
 All APIs are optimized and every UI loads in a matter of a second.

 2. General solution integrated with custom solutions

-    Write HOW ODOO being the general solution has been integrate with web app and what that has resulted in -> invoice handling easily, customer management from single place, etc....

-    old description:

-    With the current application, the client can now manage customers of the company, all pbxes in the company and invoices right from the web app.

-    It has made the invoicing a breeze to handle and has saved a lot of time of the client which would have otherwise gone in manually maintaining these invoices in ODOO.
-With the web app everything is connected and in one place.
+    ODOO provides solutions for general purposes which is not suited for all the company and that was the case for Flexonet too.
+With web app we have tailored the solution enough to work for the company.

+    This has resulted in general solutions being integrated with custom solutions:

+        - ODOO provides handling of invoices, web app provides way to schedule all invoice generation for customers
+        - ODOO provides managing customers easily, web app provides login interface for all users inside the business so they can manage their invoices and solutions like cell phones, pbx, etc.
+        - ODOO provides products to use for solutions, web app provides subscription system to use those products and add to invoices

 3. Invoice Automation

-    DONT mention pbx and all, only need to mention agreement, invoices and odoo

-    old description:

-    With the custom solutions developed for Flexonet, it has helped our client to automate some part of their business

-        - Pbx creation and syncing from Customer Management App with Pbx server
-        - Telecom usage billing (in separate app) integrated with customer subscriptions invoices
+    ODOO provides an interface to handle invoices where we can create, edit and send the invoice to client.
+But invoices generally work with subscription system where each business can have multiple solutions they have subscribed to like cell phone, pbx, internet, etc. and all these subscription need to be invoiced on specific period configured for the customers e.g. monthly, quarterly, yearly, etc.

+    Previously, company had to manually add all the subscriptions to invoice and send to customers.
+This was not productive at all because it would take a lot of time to invoice 1000 customers in the company manually.

+    With the new web app, Flexonet had a way to add subscriptions for each solution in single place which we like to call "Agreement".
+Invoicing system inside the web app will then take care of generating invoice on specific period for each agreement with scheduling.
+This was invoicing customers was fully automated and Flexonet has saved a lot of money in terms of time of the employees.

 ## CTA

 Build your next solution with me (pfft, lame)

+It should be something that customers can relate to, what could their pain point be?
+I have to identify that put it here.

+Remember, CTA is not about me, it's about them (customers).

 ## Screenshots